stsurya/Docker/IQs.md

 ### **Interview Summary Answer**

 > “When a Docker build is slow, I first identify which steps are taking the most time using `docker build --progress=plain`.
 Then I optimize caching by ordering Dockerfile instructions so that rarely changing steps come first, combine RUN commands, and minimize unnecessary layers.
 I ensure `.dockerignore` excludes unneeded files, switch to lightweight base images, and use multi-stage builds to separate build tools from the final image.
 Additionally, I leverage BuildKit and package manager caching to speed up dependency installation.”

+## What does `docker build --progress=plain` do ?

+It’s used for detailed build logs, helpful for debugging slow or failing Docker builds, especially in CI pipelines